128technology/docs/docs/config_reference_guide.md

 #### Description:

-Enables and configures enhanced URL filtering.
+Enables and configures URL filtering.
 In order to configure web-filtering, application-identification must be enabled, and the mode must be set to *all*.
 For additional information, see [application-identification](#application-identification).

 | Element | Type | Description |
 | --- | --- | --- |